Industries We Serve

 Stakes are high in the casino industry.
 Many casinos offer house accounts for their customers as a courtesy, categorizing casinos as a type of “financial institution” by the U.S. government.

-As a result, casinos are expected to uphold the same compliance requirements as banks and credit unions to ensure compliance with regulations regarding such terrorism and anti-money laundering laws as OFAC, the USA PATRIOT Act, the Bank Secrecy Act, Red Flags and more.
+As a result, casinos are expected to uphold the same compliance requirements as banks and credit unions to ensure compliance with regulations regarding such terrorism and anti-money laundering laws as enforced through OFAC compliance, the USA PATRIOT Act compliance, the BSA/AML compliance, Red Flags and more.

 With increasing national security, scanning against the OFAC list allows casinos to avoid facilitating financial crime unknowingly.